Adolf Hitler and vegetarianism: Personal testimony and secondhand accounts

 Traudl Junge, who became Hitler's secretary in 1942, reported that he "always avoided meat" but that his Austrian cook Kruemel sometimes added a little animal broth or fat to his meals.
 "Mostly the Fuehrer would notice the attempt at deception, would get very annoyed and then get tummy ache," Junge said.
 "At the end he would only let Kruemel cook him clear soup and mashed potato."
 In addition, Marlene von Exner, who became Hitler's dietitian in 1943, reportedly added bone marrow to his soups without his knowledge because she "despised" his vegetarian diet.

 Even though Hitler adhered to a vegetarian diet during this period, his physician, Theodor Morell, administered many unorthodox medications that contained animal by-products from 1936 until Hitler's death in 1945.
 These included Glyconorm (an injectable compound containing cardiac muscle, adrenal gland, liver, and pancreas), placenta, bovine testosterone, and extracts containing seminal vesicles and prostate.
-At the time, extracts from animal glands were popularly believed to be "elixirs of youth", but it is not known if Hitler requested them or if he blindly accepted them.
+At the time, extracts from animal glands were popularly believed to be "elixirs of youth", but it is not known whether Hitler requested them or blindly accepted them.

+Though Hitler was probably fully vegetarian in the last three years of his life, he was never vegan.
+He drank milk and ate eggs, and wore leather clothes and shoes until his last day.
+Even the inside pockets of his trousers were unusually made of leather and not cloth.